Why MBM – MSc in Business Management

 3. CIIM MBM participants have the opportunity to complete two different specialisations in addition to the core subjects on business management – thus diversifying their knowledge and skill set.

-Available specialisations: Digital Marketing (includes an opportunity to receive an international Professional Diploma by the Digital Marketing Institute (DMI) in addition to the CIIM Master degree), Entrepreneurship (opportunity to get involved in the activities of ENTICE, Centre for Entrepreneurship and participate in the IDEA business incubator programme funded by the Bank of Cyprus), General Management (focus on Negotiating Skills, Customer Relationship Management, Total Quality Management), Project Management, and Insurance Management.
+Available Tracks: Digital Marketing (includes an opportunity to receive an international Professional Diploma by the Digital Marketing Institute (DMI) in addition to the CIIM Master degree), Entrepreneurship (opportunity to get involved in the activities of ENTICE, Centre for Entrepreneurship and participate in the IDEA business incubator programme funded by the Bank of Cyprus), General Management (focus on Negotiating Skills, Leadership Development, Customer Relationship Management, and similar), Oil and Gas Management (opportunity to receive FULL funding plus 5,000 euro in annual expenses from the Cyprus government, available to Cypriot citizens only, please contact the local Admission offices for more details ), Project Management (opportunity to receive the PMP professional certificate) , Insurance Management (20% reduction in fees for members of the Insurance Institute of Cyprus (IIC), furthermore please contact our partner IIC https://iic.org.cy/ for currently available scholarships) , and Health Management (coming up soon).

 4. CIIM MBM programme follows a unique philosophy “Learning by Doing” which emphasizes practical learning in a variety of formats, such as career development seminars, company visits, real-life company projects, optional internships, and other.